 The site once known as the Longacres, a horseracing track, is now home to Kaiser Permanente’s new multi-use facility—a state-of-the-art campus encompassing office space, lab, pharmacy fulfillment and warehouse operations.
-Kaiser Permanente needed more than a new building; they needed technological updates, sustainable features, expanded capacity and improved efficiencies.
+KP needed more than a new building; they needed technological updates, sustainable features, expanded capacity and improved efficiencies.
 They also needed a design-builder they could trust to follow through on the plan.
 That’s where Ryan came in.

-In the end, Ryan partnered closely with Kaiser Permanente to maximize the site, find creative solutions to problems as they arose, simplify the facility and create a campus environment that would vastly update and improve the working environment.
+In the end, Ryan partnered closely with KP to maximize the site, find creative solutions to problems as they arose, simplify the facility and create a campus environment that would vastly update and improve the working environment.
 This included following the strict guidelines of Washington’s stormwater pollution prevention plan in order to protect the environment as much as possible during construction.

-The schedule was aggressive and the plan was complex, but Ryan was able to deliver Building B in April of 2016, and is on track to deliver Building A in November 2016.
-The two and three story buildings will also provide a gym, inside bicycle parking, a walkway link between the buildings and nearby access to public transportation.
+The schedule was aggressive and the plan was complex, but Ryan was able to deliver Phase I in April of 2016, and is on track to deliver Phase II in November 2016.
+The two- and three story buildings will also provide a gym, inside bicycle parking, a walkway link between the buildings and nearby access to public transportation.

 While Kaiser Permanente knew that their main objective was the creation of a world class campus, they were looking for more than a builder.
 They needed a trusted partner who could not only bring a sophisticated plan to fruition, but could also provide the financing options and market insights they were looking for.